 Our fish welfare initiatives are comprehensive and cover every part of our farming value chain.

 Mandatory fish welfare training for all staff comprise legislation, animal welfare, fish health biology, stress, sedation and euthanasia.
 Other topics covered are natural behavior, environmental requirements, water quality and physiology.
+Based on this knowledge, staff are also trained in internal fish handling protocols/handling policies.

 What measures do we take to handle the fish as gently as possible?